 China currently spends $640 billion on healthcare every year, representing the most significant growth market in the world for the pharmaceutical industry.
-U.S. pharmaceutical companies, industry associations, and U.S. government agencies interested in learning about the Chinese approval process for foreign drugs and the postmarket monitoring process for pharmaceuticals will have the opportunity to connect with senior officials from the China Food & Drug Administration (CFDA) during the CFDA Executive Leadership Training, hosted by the U.S. Trade & Development Agency (USTDA).
+U.S. pharmaceutical companies, industry associations, and U.S. government agencies interested in learning about the Chinese approval process for foreign drugs and the postmarket monitoring process for pharmaceuticals will have the opportunity to connect with senior officials from the China National Medical Products Administration or NMPA (formally the Food & Drug Administration or CFDA) during the China NMPA Executive Leadership Training, hosted by the U.S. Trade & Development Agency (USTDA).

-The China Pharmaceutical Executive Training will advance global best practices on approving imported pharmaceuticals through knowledge sharing, networking, and deal-making.
+The Training will advance global best practices on approving imported pharmaceuticals through networking and information sharing.

 Industry Workshop for U.S. Companies

 Thursday, February 28, 2019

 |TOPICS OF DISCUSSION WILL FEATURE||WHY YOUR BUSINESS SHOULD ATTEND

 The delegates from China’s National Medical Products Administration include Director level executives from Department of International Cooperation, Department of Registration, Supervision & Evaluation Department, and many more from China NMPA and affiliated agencies such as the Medical Device Test Division.